 I’ve been unit testing view controllers since I started iOS back in 2010.
 For every person who wants to know how, there are others who question the whole idea.
 They wonder if unit testing view controllers is worth it at all.
 So this time let’s skip the “how” and focus on the “why”.

 One reader asked me how to win over a team lead who is test-reluctant.
 The team lead wanted the reader to stop spending time writing unit tests for view controllers.
 “He questioned why I unit test UI when it seems to take a long time and does not seem necessary.”

 I can relate to that.
-Even on my last job, I had to fight for permission to write unit tests against view controllers!
+At one job, I had to fight for permission to write unit tests of view controllers!
 The permission granted was only partial at first: I was allowed to write such tests as long as they were kept in a target that wasn’t run on the build server.
 This was a major pain for me!
 It meant that any time a developer made a change that broke my tests, neither they nor I knew about it.
 (After a couple of months, I finally moved these tests to the regular test target.)

 So the question of whether one should write unit tests against view controllers is either a question you yourself ask, or one you will be asked.
 I have good reasons for what I do.
 But the real benefit is in the reason behind the reasons.
 Read on, and I’ll show you what I mean.

 I’ve run across a couple of common objections to unit testing view controllers.
 And not just view controllers, but testing interactions with any system APIs.